 Equity incentive instruments for which the total employee proceeds from exercise exceed the average fair value of the same equity incentive instrument over the period have an anti-dilutive effect on earnings per share during periods with net earnings, and accordingly, the Company excludes them from the calculation.
-Due to the net loss incurred during the years ended December 31, 2020 and 2019, the assumed exercise of all equity incentive instruments was anti-dilutive and therefore, not included in the diluted loss per share calculation.
+Anti-dilutive equity instruments excluded from the computation of diluted net earnings per shares were 0.4 million class A common shares for the year ended December 31, 2021.
+Due to the net loss incurred during the year ended December 31, 2020, the assumed exercise of all equity incentive instruments was anti-dilutive and therefore, not included in the diluted loss per share calculation.